miielab/replication_qje_whatweteach/README.md

   - One `.R` script for each figure and table.
 For example:
     - `figure_I.R` outputs three `.png` files: `figure_I_a.png`, `figure_I_b.png`, and `figure_I_c.png`
     - `table_I.R` outputs one `.txt` file: `table_I.txt`
   - `graph_themes.R` contains code which sets the ggplot theme and customizes colors, shapes, etc for the figures in our paper.
-This script will automatically be loaded in the beginning of any script that outputs a figure.
+This script will automatically run at the beginning of any script that outputs a figure.
-  - `requirements.txt` contains code to load the required packages
+  - `requirements.txt` contains code to load the required packages.
+This script will automatically run at the beginning of any script that outputs a figure or table.
   - `run_all_scripts.R` will run all the scripts and output all figures and tables.

 ## Data